 The couple worked on two films for television and in 1972 completed their seventh and final feature To Love a Māori, an ambitious yet under-resourced tale of young Māori moving into the city.
 It was shot in colour on 16mm, at a point when colour was still a novelty in local features.
 Rudall Hayward died of pneumonia in Dunedin on 29 May 1974, while on a promotional tour for the film.
 Over ensuing years Ramai's part in the couple's filmmaking partnership would win more attention, thanks primarily to the work of writer Deborah Shepard.
 Ramai finally passed away in July 2014.

-Rudall Hayward, ‘Twenty Years Behind a Movie Camera’ - NZ Listener, 8 November 1940
+Rudall Hayward, ‘Twenty Years Behind a Movie Camera’ - The Listener, 8 November 1940

 Rudall Hayward, 'Professional Entertainment in Old Waihi' - Ohinemuri Regional History Journal, No 18, June 1974